 - When cool, dip the tops of the cookies in the lemon icing.
 Place on a wire rack to allow the icing to set.
 If adding sprinkles, scatter on while the icing is wet so they stick.

-- If the dough isn't soft, add a little more milk.
+- If the dough isn’t soft and slightly sticky, add a little more milk.

 - Be sure to pop the dough into the refrigerator for 30 minutes before shaping otherwise it will be too sticky and difficult to shape.